Genital & Anal Hygiene

 • Wiping away fluids if needed

-• Peeing if you have a urethra, especially after intense stimulation
+• Peeing if you have a urethra after intense stimulation

 Soap is not always necessary.
-Warm water is often enough, especially for sensitive skin.
+Warm water is often enough.

-If lubrication was used, rinsing the area can help prevent stickiness or irritation later.
-Drying gently and changing into clean underwear can also improve comfort.
+If lubrication was used, rinsing the area can help prevent stickiness or irritation.
+Dry gently and change into clean underwear if you want more comfort.

-Masturbation does not require a full shower every time.
+Masturbation does not require a full shower.
 Over-washing can cause dryness or irritation.

 Aftercare applies to solo pleasure too.
-Your body still deserves gentleness and care.
+Your body still deserves gentleness.

 • Pain, burning, or swelling